fbpx

 Currently, Pagos de Araiz owns 32 hectares of vineyards according to the criteria of Organic Agriculture and 210 according to the criteria of Integrated Production with the aim of transforming them into organic in the medium-term future.
 In addition to the Oivina project, the winery has been developing other actions in accordance with the sustainability strategy common to the entire Masaveu Bodegas wine group.

-In collaboration with the University of Navarra, Pagos de Araiz began to develop an R&D project in 2020 to study the effects of climate change on the vineyard .
-In this way, he has been working on the integrated application of new viticultural and oenological techniques to achieve a better balance in the grape between the compounds typical of physiological maturation and those of phenolic maturation, since the decoupling between these compounds is one of the most important negative effects that change in viticulture causes climate.
+In collaboration with the University of Navarra, Pagos de Araiz began to develop an R&D project in 2020 to study the effects of climate change on the vineyard.
+In this way, it has been working on the integrated application of new viticultural and enological techniques to achieve a better balance in the grape between the compounds of physiological ripening and those of phenolic ripening, since the decoupling of these compounds is one of the most important negative effects caused by climate change in viticulture.

 Reforestation, planting of hedges and shrubs and water control

-Other measures adopted to improve sustainability on the farm have to do with the reforestation and planting of pines in uneven areas of the farm to prevent soil erosion and increase the vegetation and forest mass with the consequent reduction of the carbon footprint.
+Other measures adopted to improve sustainability on the farm include reforestation and the planting of pine trees in uneven areas of the farm to prevent soil erosion and increase plant and forest mass, thereby reducing the carbon footprint.
 Hedges and shrubs have also been planted to allow, for example, the proliferation of pollinating insects and predators, reducing the use of pesticides and herbicides.
-Regarding the control and use of water , the winery prioritizes the optimization of irrigation water by monitoring it through humidity probes .
+Regarding the control and use of water, the winery prioritizes the optimization of irrigation water by monitoring it through humidity probes.

 The painstaking care taken in the vineyard and the winery award winemaking success, combining our vineyards with the latest state-of-the-art technology which, together with pioneering monitoring procedures, award an average annual production of 500,000 bottles.